lisposter/co-upyun/README.md

 [![Test coverage](https://img.shields.io/coveralls/lisposter/co-upyun.svg?style=flat)](https://coveralls.io/r/lisposter/co-upyun?branch=master)

-A upyun sdk for node.js, which is for co-like interface.
+An upyun sdk for node.js, which is for co-like interface.
 Can be used with `koa` or `co`.

 # Install
 ```sh